-SPECIAL CONDITION 15.
-The Permittee shall maintain and implement a Phosphorus Discharge Optimization Plan.
+SPECIAL CONDITION 18.
+The Permittee shall develop and submit to the Agency a Phosphorus Discharge Optimization Plan within (12) months of the effective date of this permit.
 The plan shall include a schedule for the implementation of these optimization measures.
-Annual progress reports on the optimization of the existing treatment facilities shall be submitted electronically to EPA.PrmtSpecCondtns@illinois.gov with "IL0028517 Special Condition 15" as the subject of the email by March 31 of each year.
-As part of the plan, the Permittee shall evaluate a range of measures for reducing phosphorus discharges from the treatment plant, including possible source reduction measures, operational improvements, and minor facility modifications that will optimize reductions in phosphorus discharges from the wastewater treatment facility.
+Annual progress reports on the optimization of the existing treatment facilities shall be submitted to the Agency by March 31 of each year beginning 12 months from the effective date of the permit.
+In developing the plan, the Permittee shall evaluate a range of measures for reducing phosphorus discharges from the treatment plant, including possible source reduction measures, operational improvements, and minor facility modifications that will optimize reductions in phosphorus discharges from the wastewater treatment facility.
 The Permittee's evaluation shall include, but not be limited to, an evaluation of the following optimization measures: